-The safety and wellbeing of our staff and our customers is of utmost importance to us.
-Now that certain lockdown restrictions are being lifted, we are resuming work that can be carried out in a safe way, in line with the Government's latest advice.
+The safety and wellbeing of our staff and our customers is of utmost importance to us and we are continuing with work that can be carried out in a safe way, in line with the Government's latest advice.
 For instance, the majority of our people are now able to enter customers' properties to do things like meter readings and investigate any supply issues, while taking the necessary extra precautions.

 Concerned about Coronavirus?

 Coronavirus update - a message to our customers